wahoy3/CleaningDataCourseProject/CodeBook.md

 WALKING_DOWNSTAIRS	| numeric	| Average result for subject-feature combination while walking downstairs.
 WALKING_UPSTAIRS	| numeric	| Average result for subject-feature combination while walking upstairs.

-The 79 features corresponding to
+The 79 (out of the total 561) features corresponding to means and standard deviations of measurements are listed in the file [featureList.md](featureList.md) also contained in this repository.

 ### References